SPRUCE RESIN

 years, the cellular structures of the insect trapped in the spruce resin are preserved.

-Spruce resin is a thick liquid product of the spruce tree.
-It is produced through specialized structures located both inside the trunk and on its surface.
-Its chemical composition began to be revealed only with the development of spectrometry and chromatography, and the knowledge of the mechanisms by which the trees discharge it, the development of electronic microscopy and its application in botany.
+Spruce resin is a thick liquid secretion of spruce.
+It is secreted through specialized structures located both inside the trunk and on its surface.
+Its chemical composition only began to be determined with the development of spectrometry and chromatography, and knowledge of the mechanisms by which trees secrete it with the development of electron microscopy and its use in botany.
 It consists of over 80 different organic compounds.
-Today, we know that the resin of conifers consists of an evaporative part predominantly of monoterpenes (α-pinen, β-pinen, limonene), which play an important role in the defence against insects and pathogens and of the non-evaporative part consisting of ditrepenic acids (abietic acid and others).
-The mechanisms of the medicinal effects attributed to spruce resin are the result of a combination of substances in the spruce resin.
+The resin of conifers is known today to consist of a volatile part mainly of monoterpenes (α-pinene, β-pinene, limonene), which play an important role in the defense against insects and pathogens, and of a non-volatile part consisting of diterpene acids (abietic acid and others).
+The mechanisms of medicinal effects attributed to spruce resin by tradition derive from the combination of substances in spruce resin.
 (1)

 HISTORY OF THE USE OF SPRUCE RESIN